NishantIyer/proxie/README.md

 - pip install requirements.txt
 - python proxie.py

 Hope you find this useful.
+There are two pdf's attached to this repository, the technical documentation and the brochure for CBSE Science Fair 2023.
 Regards,
 Nishant